Asphult/Geoboid/README.md

 ## Contributing

-Issues and pull requests are welcome.
-A few conventions:
+Issues and pull requests are welcome, please note below:

 - Keep the simulation/geometry math in plain helper methods so it stays testable outside Rhino.
 - One component per file; give every new component a freshly generated `ComponentGuid` and never change it after release.